Volue-Public/energy-mesh-python/docs/source/installation.rst

 Python
 **********

 Mesh Python SDK works with Python 3.9, 3.10, 3.11, and 3.12.
-Support for earlier and later versions is not provided due to dependencies.
+Support for earlier and later versions is not guaranteed due to dependencies.

 #.
 Download and install (Windows):